finos/morphir/docs/snowpark/snowpark-backend-generation.md

 |   20   | `{ "__tag": "MinutesAndSeconds", "field0": 10, "field1": 20 }`    |
 |   30   | `{ "__tag": "Seconds", "field0": 2 }`                             |

-Pattern matching operations that manipulate values of this type are generated as operations that process JSON expressions following this convention.
+Pattern matching operations that manipulate values of this type are generated as operations that process JSON expressions following this pattern.

 For example: